Roof Shingles: 7 Critical Mistakes Roofing Contractors Make (And How to Avoid Them)

 - Voided Manufacturer Warranties – Many roofing companies won’t cover issues caused by improper installation.

-Now, let’s go over the seven most common mistakes roofing contractors make when installing asphalt shingles—and how to avoid them.
+In this post, we’ll look at the 7 most common mistakes roofing contractors near me often make when putting in asphalt shingles—and what you can do to avoid them.

-7 Common Mistakes Roofing Contractors Make Installing Roof Shingles
+7 Common Mistakes Roofing Contractors Make When Installing Roof Shingles

 1. Putting Nails in the Wrong Spot

-Believe it or not, nails are one of the most important parts of installing roof shingles.
-If they’re placed incorrectly, it can lead to big problems later on.
-You might see shingles coming loose or even flying off your roof in bad weather.
+Believe it or not, nails are one of the most critical things to use while putting on roof shingles.
+If you put them in the wrong spot, it can cause huge problems down the road.
+If the weather is bad, you can witness shingles coming loose or even flying off your roof.

 Here are some mistakes people often make: